Dre Campbell Farm

 15. Baking Soda Spray

-Shake well and use it to spray your plants.
+Shake well, then spray your plants.

 Damage